6 Ways to Save for Your Child’s College Education Costs

 5) Individual Investment Accounts

-You can choose to invest in an index fund that tracks an index such as the S&P 500, which has had an average return of around 10% since its inception or you can choose to invest in individual stocks.
+You can choose to invest in an index fund that tracks an index such as the S&P 500, which has had an average return of around 10% since its inception, or you can choose to invest in individual stocks.

 Dividend Stocks

 If you prefer less risk, you can even put your money into dividend stocks.
-Good dividend stocks are usually stocks investing in steady, well established companies.
+Good dividend stocks are usually stocks investing in steady, well-established companies.
 These companies return a part of their earnings as a dividend to the shareholder every quarter.

 6) Scholarships

-Your child can apply for scholarships such as Doodle 4 Google or the Junior Duck Stamp Contest when they’re as young as in kindergarten.
+Your child can apply for scholarships such as Doodle 4 Google or the Junior Duck Stamp Contest when they’re as young as kindergarten.
 The more scholarships your child can win when they’re younger, the more you can save for college education costs so start looking today!

 Scholarships are probably the best way to save for college education costs because they are 100% free money.
-In exchange for the couple hour application process, your child will be given hundreds to thousands of dollars to help their education!
+In exchange for the couple-hour application process, your child will be given hundreds to thousands of dollars to help their education!

 Conclusion on How to Save for College